 • Under special circumstances outside users, members of the general public, Universities partners, and former students may use the Makerspace upon checking the waiver mentioned above as well as applying as a temporary user for each time you visit campus, found here: https://airtable.com/shr3TWqHKy3Lkhs6C This also includes usage for camps, workshops and other approved events, however users under the age of 18 must have the user registration, waiver and thirdparty application signed by a consenting adult.

-• Hours of use are consistently from 8:30am until 4:30pm, however these hours may be extended to times after 4:30pm, varying slightly each semester.
+• Hours of use are 9:00 am until 9:00 pm Monday - Thursday and 9:00 am until 5:00 pm on Friday, however these hours may be extended or reduced, varying slightly each semester.
 Please visit the AU Makerspace homepage for this semester’s current hours: https://www.aucidl.com/makerspace

-• Machines, equipment, and spaces are used through reservation only through the AU Makerspace App
+• Machines, equipment, and spaces are used through reservation only through the AU Makerspace Reservation System.

 • Classes of 5 or more may reserve the entire Makerspace as long as no existing reservations are planned for the desired time.
-Entire Makerspace reservations must be submitted by emailing cidl@andersonuniversity and must be done at least 72 hours in advance of the Makerspace being needed.
+Entire Makerspace reservations must be submitted by emailing cidl@andersonuniversity and must be done at least a week in advance of the Makerspace being needed.
 Reserved time may not exceed the standard open Makerspace times.

 • Users are responsible for returning equipment, materials, and spaces to proper order and storage locations.
 Users are also responsible for cleaning up the work area after use as well as reporting broken or damaged equipment to Makerspace staff.
 Failure to follow these may result in loss of Makerspace access.